 Urinary tract infection or any other infections

-Skin changes - may require further observation, as certain types of skin cancer (non-melanoma) have been reported.
+Skin changes - may require further observation, as certain types of skin cancer (non-melanoma)

 The above list includes serious side effects which may require medical attention.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 Shingles (herpes zoster) - painful skin rash with blisters

 Excess amount of gas in the bowels (flatulence)

 Frequent infections, fever, chills, sore throat or mouth ulcers due to infections